SynthStrip: Skull-Stripping for Any Brain Image: Method

 \subsubsection{Evaluation Data}

 \subpara{Datasets} Our evaluation data comprise 620 images, split into validation and test subsets of sizes 22 and 598, respectively.
 We gather these images across seven public datasets, with makeup, resolution, and validation splits outlined in Table~\ref{eval_datasets}.
 The IXI\footnote{Acquired from~\url{http://brain-development.org/ixi-dataset}.} dataset features a range of MRI contrasts and modalities, including T1w and T2w as well as PDw, MRA, and DWI.
 To simplify the DWI evaluation, a single diffusion direction is randomly extracted from each acquisition.
 The FSM subset~\citep{greve2021} is derived from in-house data using standard acquisitions as well as quantitative T1 maps (qT1).
 In-house, pseudo-continuous ASL~(PCASL) scans are acquired as stacks of 2D-EPI slices with low resolution and a small FOV that often crops the ventral brain region~\citep{dai2008continuous}.
 The QIN~\citep{clark2013cancer,qin,prah2015repeatability} dataset comprises pre-contrast, clinical stacks of thick image slices from patients with newly diagnosed glioblastoma.
 We also include a subset of the infant T1w image dataset, using subjects held-out from training.
-Lastly, to evaluate the ability of SynthStrip to adapt to imaging modalities beyond MR, we gather a test cohort of brain CT and fluorodeoxyglucose (FDG) PET scans from the CERMEP-IDB-MRXFDG (CIM) database~\citep{merida2021cermep}.
+Lastly, to evaluate the ability of SynthStrip to adapt to imaging modalities beyond MR, we gather a test cohort of brain CT and FDG-PET scans from the CERMEP-IDB-MRXFDG (CIM) database~\citep{merida2021cermep}.

-\subpara{Ground-truth masks} For each image in the evaluation dataset, we derive a reference brain mask with a pseudo-manual labelling strategy, described as follows.
+\subpara{Ground-truth masks} For each image in the evaluation dataset, we derive a reference brain mask using the following labelling strategy.
 Since every evaluation subject includes a corresponding T1w image, we generate brain masks for these scans using each \textit{classical} baseline method evaluated in our analysis.
 Then, an ``average'' brain mask is computed for each subject by extracting the majority label value at every voxel.
 We refine the average masks manually before propagating the masks by rigidly aligning each subject's T1w scan to the remaining image types with a robust registration approach~\citep{reuter2010}.
 Poor alignments are further refined by hand.
 We make the reference dataset available online to facilitate future development of skull-stripping techniques, including the original images if permitted by their respective licenses.